 3. Watch Wimbledon

-Tennis fans will be eagerly awaiting the return of the famous championship on 28th June after the disappointment of last year’s cancellation.
-For the first time, the All England Lawn Tennis Club (AELTC) has dispensed with the public ballot and the outdoor queuing system and tickets will be available on a first-come, first-served basis via an online ticketing platform.
+Tennis fans will be eagerly await the famous championship on 27th June.
+Once, the All England Lawn Tennis Club (AELTC) has dispensed with the public ballot and the outdoor queuing system and tickets will be available on a first-come, first-served basis via an online ticketing platform.
 The exact dates for when tickets will go on sale are yet to be confirmed, but it is expected to be around mid-June.
 If you fancy a day out at Wimbledon, pop a reminder in your diary now to check the AELTC website for updates.

 4. Prepare your summer skincare routine